srware/Retail_Workshop/Content/media_sdk_decode_windows.md

 # Decoding a video stream using Intel(R) Media SDK (Windows)
 In this tutorial you will learn the basic principles behind decoding a video stream using the Intel(R) Media SDK.
 You will understand how to configure the Intel(R) Media SDK pipeline to decode a 4K 30fps AVC stream initially using a software decode implementation and then optimising the code to utilise hardware based decoding.
+We will also look at decoding a 4K 10-bit HEVC stream.

 ## Getting Started